Derek-Walton/Smart-Home-Coursework/README.md

 A __Smart Home app__ protoype written in __Python__ using __Tkinter__ (Python's Standard Graphical User Interface Package).
 This was submitted as the second piece of coursework for the first-year Programming module at the University of Portsmouth.

+## Overview

+The primary objective of this coursework was to develop a prototype GUI app that interacts with smart home objects.
+The prototype must provide intuitive user interfaces for managing smart devices, toggling their states, and setting device attributes.

 ## Table of contents

 - [Main Features](#main-features)